 The teachers did not require a typical science fair background board but allowed the kids to create a google slide show and had them print it out to be displayed instead.

 My son did place first in the science fair for his grade with this project.
 No promises, but the students and parents sure had a lot of fun seeing it at the science fair night.
 Here’s how to make one of your own Simple Circuit Science Project!

 Wrapping paper or bulletin board paper to cover the box

 Small 2oz plastic cups – we used 4

 A pair of tweezers

 Print out a picture of a character you’d like to use.
 My son chose a Lego mini-figure which we printed on a couple of pieces of paper.
-He then cut them out and pieced them together overlapping them so it fit the box fully.
+He then cut them out and pieced them together overlapping them so they fit the box fully.
 Lay the character on the box and determine where you want the holes to be that you’ll be placing the little toys into.
-DO NOT glue it the character down at this point.
+DO NOT glue the character down at this point.

 After the holes are cut in the box, cover the entire box in tin foil.
 Where the holes are, carefully poke a hole and fold the foil inward to the inside of the box.
-If there are any spots that you can see the box still in the hole, you’ll want to add some additional foil.
+If there are any spots where you can see the box still in the hole, you’ll want to add some additional foil.
 This will make sure there will be a connection

 With the cups that you used to trace the holes with, on the inside of the box, you’ll need to hot glue the cups to the box.
 The cups are made of plastic so they are non-conductive only triggering the circuit if they touch the edge where the foil is.